quarkusio/quarkus-workshops/quarkus-workshop-super-heroes/super-heroes/ui-super-heroes/README.md

-# Angular UI
+# React UI

 ## Introduction

 This is the main user interface for the application.
-The application is an Angular application served via Quarkus Quinoa.
+The application is a React application served via Quarkus Quinoa.

 ## TLDR